dotnet/docs/docs/architecture/cloud-native/cross-service-communication.md

 ## Commands

-Sometimes, a microservice may require another microservice to perform an action.
-For example, the Ordering microservice may need the Shipping microservice to create a shipment for an approved order.
-Often called a *command message*, the microservice invoking the action, called a Producer, makes a command to another service, the Consumer, by sending it a message, shown in Figure 4-13.
+Another type of communication interaction is a *command*.
+A microservice may require another microservice to perform an action.
+The Ordering microservice may need the Shipping microservice to create a shipment for an approved order.
+Shown in Figure 4-13, one microservice, called a Producer, sends a message to another microservice, the Consumer, commanding it to do something.

 ![Command interaction with a queue](./media/command-interaction-with-queue.png) **Figure 4-13**.
 Command interaction with a queue

-Often, the Producer doesn't require a response and can *fire-and-forget* the message.
+Most often, the Producer doesn't require a response and can *fire-and-forget* the message.
 If a reply is needed, the Consumer sends a separate message back to Producer on another channel.
 A command message is best sent asynchronously with the preferred infrastructure being a lightweight message broker that supports a message queue.
 In the previous diagram, note how a queue separates and decouples both services.

 A message queue is an intermediary construct through which a producer and consumer pass a message.
-Queues implement an asynchronous, point-to-point messaging pattern in that the Producer knows where a command needs to be sent and routes appropriately.
+Queues implement an asynchronous, point-to-point messaging pattern.
+The Producer knows where a command needs to be sent and routes appropriately.
 The queue guarantees that a message is processed by exactly one of the consumer instances that are reading from the channel.
 In this scenario, either the producer or consumer service can scale out without affecting the other.
 As well, technologies can be disparate on each side, meaning that we might have a Java Producer and Golang Consumer.

 The Azure cloud supports two types of queues: Azure Storage Queues and Azure Service Bus Queues.

-### Queue messaging in the Azure cloud

 ### Azure Storage Queues

 Azure storage queues offer a simple queueing infrastructure that is fast, affordable, and backed by Azure storage accounts.

-A service of the Azure storage infrastructure, storage queues feature a REST-based queuing mechanism with reliable and persistent messaging between services.
-They provide a minimal feature set but are inexpensive and enable the storage of millions of messages, with capacity ranging up to 500 TB.
+Azure Storage Queues feature a REST-based queuing mechanism with reliable and persistent messaging between services.
+They provide a minimal feature set, but are inexpensive and can store millions of messages, with capacity ranging up to 500 TB.
 A single message can be up to 64 KB in size.

 You can access messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
 Storage queues can scale out to large numbers of concurrent clients to handle traffic spikes.